TUW-GEO/ecmwf_models/docs/img2ts.rst

   .. image:: 5x5_cell_partitioning.png
      :target: _images/5x5_cell_partitioning.png

-This conversion can be performed using the ``ecmwf_repurpose`` command line program.
+This conversion can be performed using the ``era5_reshuffle`` (respectively ``eraint_reshuffle``) command line program.
 An example would be:

 .. code-block:: shell

-   ecmwf_repurpose /era_data /timeseries/data 2000-01-01 2001-01-01 swvl1 swvl2
+   era5_reshuffle /era_data /timeseries/data 2000-01-01 2001-01-01 swvl1 swvl2

-Which would take ERA images stored in ``/era_data`` from January 1st 2000 to January 1st 2001 and store the parameters "swvl1" and "swvl2"
+Which would take g-hourly ERA images stored in ``/era_data`` from January 1st 2000 to January 1st 2001 and store the parameters "swvl1" and "swvl2" as time series in the folder ``/timeseries/data``.
+If a different resolution than 6H was chosen for download, use the ``h_steps`` flag here accordingly.

-(don't enter parameter IDs here, since they are only stored in grib files, it is necessary to access variables via their short names, to also allow time series conversion from netcdf images) as time series in the folder ``/timeseries/data``.
+The passed names have to correspond with the names in the downloaded file, i.e. use the variable short names here.
+Other flags, that can be used in ``era5_reshuffle`` are:

+- **-h (--help)** : shows the help text for the reshuffle function
+- **--mask_seapoints** : Replace points over sea with NaNs.
+This speeds up the time series creation and data size.
+By default this option is deactivated.
+- **-h_steps (--as_grib)** : full hours for which images are reshuffled (e.g. --h_steps 0
+  would reshuffle only data at 00:00 UTC).
+By default we use 0, 6, 12 and 18.
+- **--imgbuffer** : The number of images that are read into memory before converting them into time series.
+Bigger numbers make the conversion faster but consume more memory.

 Conversion to time series is performed by the `repurpose package
 <https://github.com/TUW-GEO/repurpose>`_ in the background.
 For custom settings